AngusWright/AstroStats/README.md

 Repository for Angus H Wright's Introduction to Statistics for Astronomers and Physicists Lecture Materials

 # Viewing the Lecture Notes
-The lecture notes are provided in viewable-on-github format by clicking on the various "markdown" (.md) files in the "Md" directory directly above this description.
+The lecture notes are provided in viewable-on-github HTML format using the links below or by directly clicking on the various "markdown" (.md) files in [the Md directory](https://github.com/AngusWright/AstroStats/blob/master/Md) directly above this description.
 Note, however, that much of the long-form LaTeX equations are not well-compiled in the github format.
 For this reason you may prefer to:
-- view the PDF lecture notes in-browser (see the "View PDFs" subsection below);
+- view/download the PDF lecture notes on github (see the "View PDFs" subsection below);
-- download the PDF lecture notes to your machine (see [the PDF folder](https://github.com/AngusWright/AstroStats/blob/master/PDF/)).
 - compile the lecture notes on your own machine (see the "Compiling the lectures" subsection below).

-## View-on-GitHub Notes
+## View-on-GitHub HTML Notes
 For convenience, direct links to the view-on-github Lectures are provided here:

 - [Lecture 0: Course Outline and a Crash Course in R and Python](https://github.com/AngusWright/AstroStats/blob/master/Md/IntroductionToStatistics_Section0.md)